onthebusiness/harelang.org/content/blog/2022-04-17-Chronology-in-Hare.md

 [chrono::utc][utc].
 Note that we're referring to *the UTC timescale*, not the incidentally named "UTC" timezone, which could be more unambiguously referred to as "[UTC+00:00][utc0]" or "Zulu time".
 UTC is definitionally based upon TAI.
-The two are offsetted by variable number of seconds (at the time of writing, 37).
+The two are offsetted by a variable number of seconds (at the time of writing, 37).
 Thus, UTC is not continuous and contains leap seconds.